 For each irrevocable commitment, the project applicant shall demonstrate, and TRPA shall find, sufficient evidence of intent and ability to complete development of the public benefit for which the additional height was earned.

 37.5.5.
-Additional Building Height for Affordable Housing Projects
+Additional Building Height for Affordable, Moderate, or Achievable Housing Projects